AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 1. Click **[!UICONTROL Send test email ]** and confirm the sending.

-    Test versions will be sent to the specified email addresses using the selected profile with the **[Proof x]** prefix.
+    Test versions are sent to the specified email addresses using the selected profile with the **[Proof x]** prefix.

     ![](assets/proof-sent.png)